Mediterranean and Middle East theatre of World War II

-The theatre of war had the longest duration of the Second World War, resulted in the destruction of the Italian Empire and severely undermined the strategic position of Germany, resulting in German divisions being deployed to Africa and Italy and total German losses (including those captured upon final surrender) being over two million.
-Italian losses amounted to around 177,000 men with a further several hundred thousand captured during the process of the various campaigns.
-British losses amount to over 300,000 men killed, wounded, or captured, and total American losses in the region amounted to 130,000.
+The Mediterranean and Middle East theatre resulted in the destruction of the Italian Empire and the weakening of Germany's strategic position, as German forces had been diverted from the Western and Eastern fronts and suffered over two million losses (including those captured upon final surrender).
+Italy lost around 177,000 men, with a further several hundred thousand captured throughout the duration of the theatre.
+British losses amount to over 300,000 men killed, wounded, or captured, while total American losses in the region were around 130,000.